Video-RTS: Rethinking Reinforcement Learning and Test-Time Scaling for Efficient and Enhanced Video Reasoning: Conclusion

 \section{Conclusion}

 We introduce \model{}, the first work that systematically explores the combination of reinforcement learning and test-time scaling for video reasoning tasks.
-Instead of using long CoT data for SFT, we utilize a pure-RL training method and get on par performance with the large-scale SFT-RL training framework using only $6K$ training samples.
-In addition, we propose adaptive video test-time scaling, an adaptive video inference strategy that allocates the excessive training compute to test time and improves the video reasoning capability.
+Instead of using long CoT data for SFT, we utilize a pure-RL training and propose an adaptive video inference strategy that allocates the excessive training compute to test time and improves the video reasoning capability.
 We validate the effectiveness of our model on four popular benchmarks, showing that \model{} outperforms the recent video reasoning model by $2.4\%$ in average accuracy with $3.6\%$ training samples and fewer frames for inference.
 Importantly, we find that pure-RL training and adaptive video test-time scaling work synergistically, yielding the superior video-reasoning ability of \model{}.